 How to Add Loss Assessment to your Homeowners’ Policy

 To leverage the Loss Assessment coverage, one must have a Condo Homeowners’ Policy.
 Some Condo Homeowners’ Policies include a standard Loss Assessment coverage of at least $1000 with a $250 deductible on their plans.
 This is the most that your insurance company will shoulder regardless of the number of assessments charged to it.
 Due to the complexity and exorbitant cost of reconstructing damages in condominiums, the standard coverage is often inadequate.
-Instead of being overwhelmed with the unnecessary expenses when perils occur, I recommend sizing up your standard Loss Assessment.
+Instead of being overwhelmed with unnecessary expenses when perils occur, I recommend sizing up your standard Loss Assessment.
 For only an additional $10 to $25 a year, you can get up to $100,000 or more loss assessment insurance coverage.

 When tweaking your loss assessment coverage, here are a few things worth noting:

 ● Your insurance company would shoulder the assessment cost if the peril causing the damage is covered by your condo policy.
 Say, the condo’s clubhouse burned to ashes.
 If the fire is among your covered perils, your insurer will cover the assessment.
-If damages caused by a fire is not a part of your covered perils, then your insurer will not bear the expenses.
+If damages caused by a fire are not a part of your covered perils, then your insurer will not bear the expenses.

 ● In an event that the same peril damaged multiple areas of your building, it will be consolidated to streamline your insurance claim.
 Hence, if the fire damaged your clubhouse, gym, and staircases, it will be grouped together and treated as one claim.